 Local Enhanced Management Area (LEMA) discussions to consider local mandatory groundwater conservation strategies with corrective controls in priority areas of the district;

-Water Conservation Area (WCA) considerations to assist members developing reasonable voluntary conservation plans with corrective controls that are consistent with the groundwater management program and an order from the Chief Engineer;
+Water Conservation Area (WCA) considerations to assist members developing reasonable voluntary conservation plans with groundwater decline corrective controls that are consistent with the groundwater management program and an order from the Chief Engineer;

-There are actions and activities of individual members within the district to conserve and extend the life of their local groundwater supply as a matter of good practice and resource stewardship.
+Good stewardship.
+There are groundwater conservation actions and activities of individual members within the district implemented as a matter of good practice and resource stewardship.
 Some voluntary water conservation efforts being implemented in the district include:

 No-till farming methods which improve soil moisture retention.